ldv-klever/klever/docs/verifying_new_program.rst

 You can copy :file:`tasks.json` from, say, :term:`$KLEVER_SRC`:file:`/presets/jobs/linux/loadable kernel modules sample/tasks.json`.
-The given tutorial does not consider values from that file as well as any modifications of them.
+The given tutorial does not consider attributes from that file as well as any modifications of them.

 Then you need to refer to the new preset verification job in the verification job base.
 For that goal you can add the following description at the end of file